trappar/AliceGeneratorBundle/README.md

 ## Why?

-Sometimes you might find yourself working on a large project with many tables where there are no existing fixtures.
+Sometimes you find yourself working on a large project with many tables where there are no existing fixtures.
 In this case even though Alice makes fixtures much easier to write, that process can still be extremely time consuming.

 This bundle proposes an alternate starting point - *automatically generate fixtures from your existing data.*